Novocaine (2025 film)

-Novocaine (known as Mr. No Pain in some regions and Novocaine No Pain in Australia) is a 2025 American action comedy film directed by Dan Berk and Robert Olsen and written by Lars Jacobson.
+Novocaine (known as Mr. No Pain in some regions and Novocaine No Pain in Australia) is a 2025 action comedy film directed by Dan Berk and Robert Olsen and written by Lars Jacobson.
+It was a co-production of the United States, Canada, and South Africa.
 The film stars Jack Quaid, Amber Midthunder, Ray Nicholson, Betty Gabriel, Matt Walsh, and Jacob Batalon.
 Its plot follows Nathan Caine (Quaid), a bank employee with the inability to feel pain who goes out to rescue his co-worker (Midthunder) after she is taken hostage by a group of bank robbers.

 Novocaine was released in the United States by Paramount Pictures on March 14, 2025.
-The film was a moderate box office success, grossing $34.2 million worldwide.
-It received positive reviews from critics.
+The film grossed $34.5 million worldwide and received positive reviews from critics.

 Plot

-Nathan Caine is a mild-mannered introvert with congenital insensitivity to pain with anhidrosis (CIPA) working as an assistant manager at a trust credit union in San Diego.
-His co-worker Sherry Margrave is romantically interested in him, but Nathan is hesitant due to his condition and inexperience with women.
+Nathan Caine is an introvert with congenital insensitivity to pain with anhidrosis (CIPA) working as an assistant manager at a trust credit union in San Diego.
+His co-worker Sherry Margrave is interested in him, but Nathan is hesitant due to his condition and inexperience with women.
 At a bar with Sherry, Nathan encounters a middle-school bully who calls him "Novocaine".
-Sherry gets revenge for Nathan by tricking the bully into drinking a shot of hot sauce; the two then spend the night together at Nathan's home.
+In retaliation, Sherry tricks the bully into drinking a shot of hot sauce; the two then spend the night together at Nathan's home.

-The next morning a gang of robbers led by Simon Greely, Sherry's adoptive brother, take over the credit union.
-Simon murders Nathan's boss Nigel after he refuses to give Simon the code to the vault.
-Nathan gives Simon the code after he threatens Sherry.
+The next morning, a gang of three men led by Simon Greenly rob the credit union.
+Simon murders Nathan's boss Nigel after he refuses to surrender the vault code.
+When Simon threatens Sherry, Nathan gives him the code.
 Police arrive and a shootout ensues in which the robbers escape with Sherry as a hostage.
-After placing a tourniquet on a wounded policeman, Nathan steals a police car and follows the robbers, but ends up following the car with only a single robber, Ben.
-Nathan fights Ben in a restaurant kitchen and eventually shoots Ben dead, but not before severely burning his hand while retrieving Ben's gun from a deep fryer.
+After placing a tourniquet on a wounded policeman, Nathan steals a police car and pursues the robbers' cars.
+When they split up, Nathan follows the car with only one robber, Ben.
+Nathan fights Ben in a restaurant kitchen and shoots him dead with the wounded policeman's gun, which he retrieves from a deep fryer, burning his hand.

-Nathan, with help from his friend Roscoe, tracks down Zeno, a tattoo artist who had done a tattoo on Ben's arm.
-He interrogates Zeno in his tattoo parlor after a brawl, obtaining Ben's last name.
-A professional colleague is then able to provide Nathan with Ben's home address, after Nathan runs a credit check under the guise of Ben as a potential client.

-Ben had booby-trapped his house and Nathan ends up stuck in a snare.
+With help from his friend Roscoe, Nathan tracks down Zeno, a tattoo artist who worked on Ben's arm.
+Interrogating Zeno, he learns Ben's last name.
+Nathan runs a credit check on Ben and acquires his home address.
+Ben had booby-trapped his house and Nathan ends up stuck in a snare trap.
 In desperation, he calls Roscoe.
 Another robber, Ben's brother Andre, discovers Nathan while searching for Ben and shortly after is informed by Simon that Ben is dead.
 Andre begins to torture Nathan, who feigns feeling pain.
 Roscoe arrives and together they overpower and kill Andre.
-Police officer Mincy Langston and her partner Coltraine Duffy arrive at the house and arrest Roscoe, whose distraction allows Nathan to escape.
+Police officers Mincy Langston and Coltraine Duffy arrive at the house and arrest Roscoe, whose distraction allows Nathan to escape.